 AFSB is divided into two stages:

-- Stage 1– This is a screening test and those who qualify stage 1 move to the next stage.
+- Stage 1– This is a screening test and those who qualify for stage 1 move to the next stage.
 It involves:

 i) Officer Intelligence Rating Test

-ii) Picture Perception and Discussion Test - Stage 2– All qualified candidates undergo Psychological tests, group tests (involving mental and physical work), interview and Computerised Pilot Selection System (CPSS) test (only for flying branch).
+ii) Picture Perception and Discussion Test - Stage 2– All qualified candidates undergo Psychological tests, group tests (involving mental and physical work), interviews, and Computerised Pilot Selection System (CPSS) test (only for flying branch).
 These activities are spread across 5 days and are conducted by Psychologists, GTO, and Interviewing officers.

 The entry through NDA is open for flying branch, Ground duty (tech), and Ground duty (non-tech).
-All cadets of Flying branch and Ground duty (tech) would be offered B Tech in NDA and cadets of Ground Duty (Non-tech) would be offered B Sc degree.
+All cadets of the Flying branch and Ground duty (tech) would be offered B Tech in NDA and cadets of Ground Duty (Non-tech) would be offered B Sc degree.

 Step 3- Medical Examination